 In the fiscal year 2072/73, a training programme of Embryo Transfer was organised by the then Directorate of Livestock Production from Ashad 31st to shrawan 5th 2073.
 The site for the embryo transfer was selected in the various farms located at Kaski, Gorkha, Tanahun, Kathmandu, Bhaktapur & Kavre.
 This landmark event is expected to be a turning point in the history of animal breeding in the country as the bulls obtained from ET can contribute in pure genetic material for improvement of genes to increase production and productivity in milking cattle of the country.
-Continuing the previous works, 80 cattle embroys were transfered to the cattle of selected elite herds during the fiscal Year 2080/81 too from which we are likely to get 21 pregnancy positive.
+Continuing the previous works, some of the cattle embroys were transfered to some of the cattle of selected elite herds during the fiscal Year 2079/80 too from which we are likely to get 2 male calves for the breeding purposes .